IBM/cp4d-connector-sdk/guide.md

 # Introduction
 With IBM® Cloud Pak for Data, you can connect to the different data sources in your enterprise so that everyone can find the data that they need quickly and easily.
 Cloud Pak for Data Services share the common layer of connections and connectors.
-There are several [data source types supported out of the box](https://www.ibm.com/docs/en/cloud-paks/cp-data/4.5.x?topic=data-supported-sources).
-In addition for data source types not supported out-of-the-box there is a [Generic JDBC connection](https://www.ibm.com/docs/en/cloud-paks/cp-data/4.5.x?topic=2-importing-jdbc-drivers) which can be used with an arbitrary JDBC driver.
+There are several [data source types supported out of the box](https://www.ibm.com/docs/en/cloud-paks/cp-data/5.2.x?topic=data-supported-sources).
+In addition for data source types not supported out-of-the-box, you can create a [custom JDBC connector](https://www.ibm.com/docs/en/software-hub/5.2.x?topic=connectors-creating-custom-jdbc-connector) which can be used with an arbitrary JDBC driver.
 Yet another option to extend supported data source types is to develop custom connectors with this SDK.
 The benefits of such a custom connector are:
 - no JDBC driver is required,
 - custom performance optimization can be implemented,